 Applications are found on our residence page.Please note that the residence is currently on a first come first serve basis and you may be placed on a waitlist.

 If you require Off Campus Housing, please see the information posted on our Housing Office section of the website.

 Please see Bursaries, Scholarships and Awards.

-Second Career is a Ministry of Training, Colleges and Universities program that supports laid-off individuals who require skills training to assist them to find employment in demand occupations in Ontario.
-Through Second Career, applicants may obtain
+Second Career is a Ministry of Colleges and Universities (MCU) program that supports laid-off individuals who require skills training to assist them to find employment in demand occupations in Ontario.
+Through Second Career, applicants may obtain assistance

 Advising services for Second Career-funded students are available by appointment or drop-in through the Community Partnerships Office (CPO).
 Second Career Program Officers provide guidance to students on a wide range of related resources and issues and